-The ideal way to keep your home comfortably cool while not spending a fortune on electricity bills is to follow the thermostat settings recommended by the U.S. Department of Energy (DOE).
+The ideal method to keep your home comfortably cool without having to spend a small fortune on electricity bills is to follow the thermostat settings recommended by the U.S. Department of Energy (DOE).

 According to a study carried out by the American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE), the indoor temperature range for people dressed in summer clothes falls between 73 to 79 degrees Fahrenheit (F).